 Niacinamide as a raw material isn’t terribly expensive, so it’s nice to see a company creating a serum without a crazy high markup.
 The Ordinary Niacinamide serum is incredibly affordable.
 I even thought at first that it was a loss leader, but according to Deciem’s founder, they actually do make a profit on this product!

 The Ordinary Niacinamide serum is, according to the official description, meant to balance sebum production, reduce blemishes and the appearance of pores.
-Zinc pyrithione has been shown to have antibacterial/antifungal activity, so its inclusion should also help with reducing acne, with the added side effect of stabilizing and preserving the product as well.
+Zinc PCA has been shown to have antibacterial/antifungal, and sebum controlling activity, so its inclusion should also help with reducing acne, with the added side effect of stabilizing and preserving the product as well.
 However, because niacinamide is so popular as a skin brightening treatment, many people seem to buy this serum in hopes that it will also lighten hyperpigmentation (I was one of these people!).

 The Ordinary Niacinamide serum has a viscous consistency and a whitish translucent color.
 It was thicker than I expected.
 While it did spread out over my face with an adequate amount of slip, I felt like there was a slight residue when it dried, and if I rubbed my face too vigorously while the product was still wet, some white streaks would appear.
 So the formula was not quite as elegant as I had hoped.
 It also did not feel very hydrating.